probonopd/serenity-images/README.md

 # SerenityOS images

-The missing downloadable images of [SerenityOS](https://serenityos.org/)
+The missing images of [SerenityOS](https://serenityos.org/), available for download on [GitHub Releases](../../releases).

+See https://github.com/SerenityOS/serenity/blob/master/Documentation/VirtualBox.md#creating-the-virtual-machine for how to run them.